 Based on recent test data, the A and C models should last at least the planned operational life of 8,000 flight hours.
-However, estimates for expected B-model life vary considerably, from estimates of 2,100 (Trevithick, 2019) to 3,000 (DoD official), to well over 8,000 flight hours (LM, quoted in Trevithick, 2019).
-Part of this difference is due to characteristics of earlier vs. later production models (a result of program concurrency).
+However, estimates for expected B-model life vary considerably-from estimates of 2,100 (Trevithick, 2019) to 3,000 (DoD official), to well over 8,000 flight hours (LM, quoted inTrevithick, 2019).
+Part of this difference is due to characteristics of earlier versus later production models (a result of program concurrency).

-However, the F-35B encountered problems in durability testing that were significantly greater than the other models (e.g., DOT&E, 2010).
+However, the F-35B encountered problems in durability testing that were significantly greater than the other models (e.g., DOT&E 2010).
 At least some of this is due to the weight reduction exercise.
-For example, the 2010 DOT&E report on F-35 testing noted (p.
-16), "The difference in bulkhead material is due to actions taken several years ago to reduce the weight of the STOVL aircraft.
-However, LM has recently stated that these problems are now solved: "The F-35B has completed full scale durability testing to 16,000 hours.
-Planned modifications and fleet management of the early contract F-35B aircraft will ensure that they meet the 8,000-hour service life requirement, and aircraft delivering today incorporate these design changes in the build process to ensure they'll meet 8,000 hours or more" (Trevithick, 2019).
+For example, the 2010 DOT&E report on F-

+35 testing noted, "The difference in bulkhead material is due to actions taken several years ago to reduce the weight of the STOVL aircraft" (p.
+16).
+However, LM has recently stated that these problems are now solved:

+The F-35B has completed full scale durability testing to 16,000 hours.
+Planned modifications and fleet management of the early contract F-35B aircraft will ensure that they meet the 8,000 hour service life requirement, and aircraft delivering today incorporate these design changes in the build process to ensure they'll meet 8,000 hours or more.
+(Trevithick, 2019)

-However, DoD's Director of Operational Testing & Evaluation (DOT&E, 2019) had a less optimistic assessment for the B model.
-Early production units have expected operational lives significantly less than 8,000 hours, perhaps as little as 2,100 hours.
-This could mean B-model retirements as soon as 2026 or expensive retrofits.
-Moreover, the B-model was unable to complete its three-lifetime test profile, terminated due to numerous repairs on the test aircraft (p.
+However, the DoD's Director of Operational Testing & Evaluation DOT&E (2019) had a less optimistic assessment for the B model.
+Early production units have expected operational lives significantly less than 8,000 hours, and perhaps as little as 2,100 hours.
+This could mean B-model retirements as soon as 2026-or expensive retrofits.
+Moreover, the B-model was unable to complete its three-lifetime test profile, which was terminated due to numerous repairs on the test aircraft (DOT&E, 2019, p.
 25).

-Other issues have emerged.
-For example, a safety valve removal in 2008 (40+ pounds weight reduction) raised issues of aircraft vulnerability to combat damage (Copaccio, 2013).
+Other issues have also emerged.
+For example, a safety valve removal in 2008 (a weight reduction of 40+ pounds) raised issues of aircraft vulnerability to combat damage (Copaccio, 2013).